sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 5. Type ``echo $PATH`` to see if changes are made successfully.
 Your new pathnames should be added to the start of the PATH variable.

 **Troubleshooting:**
 - If the system still cannot find the program, check if the new directory is added to the **start of the PATH variable**.
 The command to do that is ``export PATH=/the/file/path:$PATH``.
-This may be because the directories near the start of the PATH variable will be ran first.
+The problem may be because the directories near the start of the PATH variable will be ran first.
 Read more [here](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows#:~:text=The%20path%20works%20like%20first,the%20beginning%20of%20the%20command).

 ## Symbolic link
 Read about symbolic link on [this webiste](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/).